 And the picture is not people from all nations going to a physical place.
 Instead, it’s the temples of the Holy Spirit, followers of Jesus, going where?
 To all nations, to make disciples of all nations, to proclaim the gospel among all nations.
 And there’s 3 billion people in the world right now.
 And over 7,000 people groups who have not seen or heard about the glory of God in the face of Jesus, and God has called you and me as temples of his Holy Spirit to carry that message to them.

 This is why we pray all the time on this podcast for the spread of the gospel to unreached people.
 Why?
 Because this is the purpose for which we’re on this planet, you and I and our lives and our families and our churches.
-We have been given the gospel of God, the spirit of God for the spread of this gospel and his glory to all the peoples of the earth, that all the peoples of the earth, I Kings chapter eight, may know and fear Jesus.
+We have the gospel of God, the spirit of God for spreading this gospel and his glory to all the peoples of the earth.
+That all the peoples of the earth, I Kings chapter eight, may know and fear Jesus.
 And so we pray, God, help us, help us in our lives and our families and our churches to carry out the purpose for which you have placed us here in this earth, for which you have saved us.

 God help us not to miss the point of why you have blessed us for the spread of your glory among all the nations.
 In Jesus’ name, we pray.
 Amen.

 And let me just add, as I do periodically on this podcast, this is what Radical exists for.
-So radical.net, we exist to equip the church to be on mission, to see our lives and our families and our churches in the context of mission, to be a part of what God is doing on the front lines of unreached people groups through urgentneeds.org.
-So I would just encourage you, as you ponder I Kings chapter eight and pray according to it, consider what this means for your life.
+So radical.net, we exist to equip the church to be on mission.
+To see our lives and our families and our churches in the context of mission, to be a part of what God is doing on the front lines of unreached people groups through urgentneeds.org.
+So I would just encourage you.
+As you ponder I Kings chapter eight and pray according to it, consider what this means for your life.
 How are you living to make the glory of Jesus known among the nations?
 How are you praying, giving, going right where you live and wherever God may lead you toward that end.
-And radical.net, urgentneeds.org are there to help equip you, me, us as the church to be on a mission.
+And radical.net, and urgentneeds.org are there to help equip you, me, us as the church to be on a mission.